CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **Help translate this plugin**

-Seriously Simple Podcasting is currently available in English, Gemran & Russian, but if you would like to contirbute translations to this plugin you can do so through [a simple web interface](https://translate.wordpress.org/projects/wp-plugins/seriously-simple-podcasting).
-Any and all translations are welcome.
+If you would like to contribute translations to this plugin you can do so through [a simple web interface](https://translate.wordpress.org/projects/wp-plugins/seriously-simple-podcasting).
+Any and all translations (new languages or updates to existing ones) are always welcome.

 == Usage ==